mydobie/simple-react-redux-app/CONTRIBUTING.md

 ## Testing

+There are two types of tests for this application: unit and integration tests.
+Unit tests are written in Jest and test each component of the application in isolation.
+Integration tests are written in Cypress and test functionality as a user would.
+Integration tests commonly test multiple components at the same time.
+If possible, it is advised to work with a product owner when writing integration tests.

+### Unit tests

 A test driven development (TDD) should be used when building react components.
-This means writing a test for a component before it is built.
+This means writing a unit test for a component before it is built.
 This will encourage wider code coverage and reduction on the dependance on snapshot tests.

-The goal of testing to test the component how the user would test it in the browser.
-This means that private methods or components that are only consumed by other components do not need test directly testing those items.
-See [React testing library](https://testing-library.com/docs/react-testing-library/intro/#the-problem.)
+Private methods or components that are only consumed by other components do not need test directly testing those items.
+Only testing exported components or methods are necessary.

-Tests should be saved in the `/src/__tests__` directory.
+Tests are written using Jest and React Testing Library and should be saved in the `/src/__tests__` directory.

 If at all possible snapshot tests (where results are compared to a previous run's html) should be avoided.

 Text matching tests should be avoided, the use of [testIds](https://testing-library.com/docs/queries/bytestid/) is preferred.

-Because of the nature of the Node, Jest, React, and Redux environment, a very high level of test coverage (at least 85% lines covered) is expected.
-See the `utils/testCoverage.js` file for minimum coverage accepted when running GitHub Actions.
+Because of the nature of the Node, Jest, React, and Redux (if used) environment, a very high level of test coverage (at least 85% lines covered) is expected.

+### Integration tests

+The focus of integration tests is to test the functionality of the application as a user would, so covering all use cases is important.
+Tests are written using Cypress and should be saved in the `/cypress/integration` directory.

 ---

 ---

 ---

+# Code styling

 ## TypeScript